Community Mobilization Manager

 GLSEN is in the midst of a major institutional transformation process, which is striving to advance racial, gender and disability justice across our national chapter network.
 To fortify, strengthen and grow our chapter network, which is actively engaged in creating spaces for LGBTQ+ youth to thrive within formal and informal educational spaces.

-To ensure our continued success GLSEN is seeking a Manager of Community Mobilization to join our Community Mobilization team.
-The Manager of Community Mobilization is responsible for coordinating and managing the regional fellowship program, expanding the chapter network across the country and providing general support to GLSEN’s current chapter network of 41 chapters across 38 states.
+To ensure our continued success GLSEN is seeking a Manager of Community Engagement to join our Community Mobilization team.
+The Manager of Community Engagement is responsible for developing, coordinating and implementing training and capacity building opportunities for the chapter network, supporting GLSEN’s chapter network in base building, coalition building & participation, growing their local boards and volunteer bases as well as implementing National campaigns at the local level to GLSEN’s current chapter network of 44 chapters across 40 states.

 - Work closely with other programmatic departments within GLSEN to support the needs of the chapter network.